 Child Welfare Visit disclaimer page is a continuum of services designed to ensure that children are safe and that families have the necessary support to care for their children successfully.
 Each State or locality has a public child welfare agency responsible for receiving and investigating reports of child abuse and neglect and assessing child and family needs; however, the child welfare system is not a single entity.
 Public child welfare agencies often collaborate with private child welfare agencies, community-based organizations, and other public agencies to ensure that families receive the services they need, such as supportive child care, parenting classes, in-home family preservation services, mental health services, and substance use disorder treatment.

 There are many examples of jurisdictions where child welfare and early childhood systems have successfully partnered to support young children and their families.
 The resources below offer a few examples and tools that can be used in communities to develop or strengthen collaboration between the child welfare and early childhood systems, as well as other relevant partners.

-- Tip Sheet for Early Childhood Child Welfare Partnerships Visit disclaimer page : Policies and programs that promote educational access, stability, and success for vulnerable children and families (PDF)
+- Tip Sheet for Early Childhood Child Welfare Partnerships (PDF) Visit disclaimer page : Policies and programs that promote educational access, stability, and success for vulnerable children and families (PDF)